-Judge Latecia Wiles June 1, 2014 Ohio Revised Code §2151.18 requires Juvenile Courts in Ohio to annually report to their Board of County Commissioners and the communities they serve - showing the number of cases, kinds of cases, and disposition of cases coming before the Court for the preceding year, plus any other pertinent information on the work of the Court.
-We are pleased to present to you the Court's Annual Report for 2013.
+Judge Latecia Wiles June 1, 2015 Ohio Revised Code §2151.18 requires Juvenile Courts in Ohio to annually report to their Board of County Commissioners and the communities they serve - showing the number of cases, kinds of cases, and disposition of cases coming before the Court for the preceding year, plus any other pertinent information on the work of the Court.
+We are pleased to present to you the Court's Annual Report for 2014.
 If you are accessing this report on-line, please use the links provided throughout the report for additional information from our website and from other related sources.
-The Court is always seeking to improve its service through innovative and efficient means of providing service to the community.
-I extend the Court's, and its staff's, continuing gratitude to the many friends in the community for their support, collaboration and encouragement.
-We hope you find this report informative and we welcome any questions or comments.
+The Court is always seeking to improve its service to the community through innovative and efficient means.
+I extend the Court's, and its staff's, continuing gratitude to the many friends in the community for their support, collaboration, and encouragement.
+We hope you find this report informative, and we welcome any questions or comments.